Manchester University has a long tradition of combining learning and

 of the demands of responsible citizenship."

-Manchester College is an independent, co-educational college in
+Manchester University is an independent, co-educational college in

 the liberal arts tradition, and is committed to continue in the